- Clay Shirky's Internet Writings

 Wired editor Anderson declares the death of "common culture"—and insists that it's for the best.
 Why don't we all watch the same TV shows, like we used to?
 Because not long ago, "we had fewer alternatives to compete for our screen attention," he writes.
 Smash hits have existed largely because of scarcity: with a finite number of bookstore shelves and theaters and Wal-Mart CD racks, "it's only sensible to fill them with the titles that will sell best."
 Today, Web sites and online retailers offer seemingly infinite inventory, and the result is the "shattering of the mainstream into a zillion different cultural shards."
 These "countless niches" are market opportunities for those who cast a wide net and de-emphasize the

-A public diary on themes around a book
+A public diary on themes around my books

 in Public bookmarks with biz book economylogy media net p2p